Diversity, Equity, and Inclusion

 - Lastly, it is the outcome we seek to achieve, i.e., equity is realized when life outcomes are equal, in a statistical sense, regardless of one’s identities.

 Equity work can take the form of actions designed to address historic burdens as well as to remove present-day barriers to equal opportunities.
 It can be accomplished by identifying and eliminating systemic discriminatory policies and practices, but also by transforming structures towards access, justice, self-determination, redistribution, and sharing of power and resources.
-Above all, it requires an inclusive approach that maximizes engagement of the communities impacted.
+Above all, it requires an inclusive approach that maximizes the engagement of the communities impacted.
+The equity journey is a constant work in progress, and as such our definition will continue to evolve as we learn and grow.

 The United States Breastfeeding Committee (USBC) commits to inclusion, diversity, and equity as core values, embracing meaningful participation by diverse stakeholders, and actively soliciting varied viewpoints.
 We deconstruct all barriers to full participation in the USBC on the basis of identity.